link23-world/software_template/README.md

     <link rel="stylesheet" href="css/stylesheet.css">
 ```

-2. Alternatively you can download the full `tool` folder which also includes all HTML page templates.
+2. You can download the full `tool` folder which also includes all HTML page templates.
+3. You can also create a new repository and this one as the template, which will copy all files and folders in this repo.

 To apply the theme to your tool please perform the following steps: